swainechen/chenlab-training/sysadmin/bioinformatics.md

 #### poretools
 These are utilities to work with Oxford Nanopore sequencing data.
-This hasn't been updated in a while, so the Ubuntu repositories have the same version as the latest releast on Github.
+This hasn't been updated in a while, so the Ubuntu repositories have the same version as the latest releast on GitHub.

 Install from the Ubuntu Focal LTS repositories:
 ```